 Contact with other cows during milking

-Cows are sociable creatures.
-They are herd animals and prefer to stay with the group.
-The straight route and the open construction of the cow box ensure that the cow and the group are never out of sight of each other.
+Cows are sociable creatures: they are herd animals and they prefer to stay in the group.
+The straight route and the open construction of the cow cubicles ensure that the cow and the group are never out of sight of each other.
 The natural interaction prevents stress during milking, and a stress-free cow is a productive cow.
-The cows let down their milk and the milking is quicker, increasing yield.
+The cows let down their milk with more ease and the milking is quicker, increasing yield.

-Lely’s research shows that the milking time per cow is reduced by 4% in the case of Astronaut robots with I-flow compared to previous models without the straight route.
+Lely’s research shows that the milking time per cow is reduced by 4% in the case of Astronaut robots with I-flow compared to previous models with no straight route.